 In this article

-New feature: Tracking with Endpoint
+New feature: Tracking with Endpoints

 Before we explain our newest feature, please know we added another feature Turbo Mode, and check out our Troubleshooting Tracking article, if needed.